immunant/IA2-Phase2/docs/usage.md

 ## Using Thread Local Storage

 When using TLS in a containerized app, you'll need to run the `pad-tls` tool on all shared objects in the app.
-This includes `libc.so` as libc initializes TLS.
+This includes `libc.so` as libc both initializes and makes use of TLS.
 If you're seeing compartment violations when accessing TLS then you likely need to run `pad-tls` on the relevant.
 The tool can be found at `$IA2_PATH/build/tools/pad-tls/pad-tls`.